+When you squash a bed bug, it leaves bed bug eggs, a bloodstain plus a terrible odor.
 Bed bugs, like cooked pea or beans, will be easy to squash.
 But baby bed bugs will be easier to crash – when they’ve sucked blood.

-When you squash a bed bug that has freshly fed from their host, it’ll leave blood and blood stains on your finger.
+When you squash a bed bug that has freshly fed from its host, it’ll leave blood and bloodstains on your finger.
 Any bed bug that hasn’t sucked blood for some time will have a hard shell – this means that it won’t squash easily.

 Are Bed Bug Shells Soft or Hard?

-The bed bug’s exoskeleton (outer part of their body) is a hard casing that’s rigid to give the insect its body structure.
+The bed bug’s exoskeleton (outer part of its body) is a hard casing that’s rigid to give the insect its body structure.
 Bed bugs will also shed or molt their exoskeleton as they grow.

 However, the bug’s exoskeleton can’t prevent you from squashing the bug at will.
-Further, the back part of the bed bug is highly flexible – this allows an easy busting when you squash the bug.
+Further, the back part of the bed bug is highly flexible – this allows an easy busting when you crush the bug.

-Bed bugs feed and their back side tend to expand allowing the insect to take in more.
-Therefore, the rear side of the bed bug will expand to hold more blood, food, and water.
+Bed bugs feed, and their backside tends to expand, allowing the insect to take in more.
+Therefore, the bed bug’s rear side will expand to hold more blood, food, and water.